lamdu/hypertypes/README.md

 ```

 This does allow representing nested structures with missing elements.
-But classes like `Rank2.Functor` may no longer work for it.
+But classes like `Rank2.Functor` no longer work for it.
-To understand why let's look at its definition
+To understand why let's look at `Rank2.Functor`'s definition

 ```Haskell
 class Functor f where